Chronos778/quotes_api/README.md

 # 📜 Quotes API

-A REST API serving 2000+ inspirational quotes from famous personalities.
+A REST API serving 5000 inspirational and educational quotes from history's greatest minds.
 Built with Express.js and deployed on Vercel.

 **Live API:** https://quotes-api-ruddy.vercel.app

+## 📚 Quote Categories

+Our collection spans diverse areas of wisdom and knowledge:
+- **Philosophy & Wisdom** - Ancient and modern philosophical insights
+- **Leadership & Success** - Principles from business and military leaders
+- **Science & Innovation** - Wisdom from scientists and inventors
+- **Personal Growth** - Character development and self-mastery
+- **Resilience & Perseverance** - Overcoming adversity and challenges
+- **Education & Learning** - Knowledge acquisition and intellectual growth

 ---